Peripatetic Slide Peripatetic Slide

 She is also author of the novel, Precious In His Sight (Viking/Penguin), and two books of nonfiction.
 Her work is in the anthology, Out of Her Mind: Women Writing on Madness (Random House).
 Her work has also appeared in "Bomb" and "Cosmopolitan" magazines.

 After receiving an MFA in Creative Writing from Bennington College, she founded the nonprofit Peripatetic Writing Workshop, Inc. and for several years was Fiction Fellow at the NY Writers' Summer Institute, founded by William Kennedy at Skidmore College.
-In 1991, she began teaching creative writing at New York University in 1991 and has also taught at Hunter College, Marymount and Bronx Community colleges in New York City.
+In 1991, she began teaching creative writing at New York University \and has also taught at Hunter College, Marymount and Bronx Community colleges in New York City.

 Her writing clients include: Susie Abulhawa, author of two award-winning best-sellers, Mornings in Jenin and The Blue Between Sky and Water; Jeff Backhaus, author of Hikikomori and the Rental Sister, Algonquin; Peter Lopatin, whose short stories appear in Commentary; Keith McDermott, Acqua Calda, Carroll & Graf; Michele Martinez, Most Wanted, Notorious in the Melanie Vargus series of thrillers, HarperCollins; S. Chris Shirley, Playing by the Book, Magnus Books; The Incontrovertibility of Rainbows - a 2048 novel, Anonymous.
 Lemage, Inc.; Jhon Sanchez, "The Japanese Rice Cooker," nominated for a Pushcart Prize (Startling Sci-Fi, New Tales of the Beyond); Dennis James and Barbara Grossman's, Songs of the Baka: Travels After 65 (Skyhorse Publishing, January 2017).